Cogmob/mu/specification.md

 A lambda pattern project follows the lambda pattern.

+#### lambda source

+The lambda source is the src folder inside a lambda pattern project.

 #### lambda pattern tool

 A command line tool which is used for creating and maintaining a lambda pattern